the-lstv/the-lstv/README.md

 | Corporate memphis | Awful, terrible, disgusting, cringe. | no. |
 | Y2K | 💖 Love It | no |
 | Vaporwave | Pretty cool | no |

--->
+I'm still working i promise :)
-i am tired :p
+Just nothing that would be publish-worthy at this moment --> i am tired :p